 - · Strategic and Reputational Risks

 - Financial Risks

-- Compliance Risks
+- · Compliance Risks

 - · Operational Risks

 - Safeguarding

-- · Risks specific to academy conversion

 The trustees have implemented a number of systems to assess risk especially in operational areas and in relation to the control of finance.
 There are systems in place to minimise risks, including operational procedures (vetting of new staff and visitors) and internal financial controls.
 The risk register is discussed at all board and committee meetings so that all trustees are aware of risk and how it is contained.